flexphp/entities/README.md

 One Entity, Any Framework

-Change between framework without problems, Keep It Simple, SOLID and DRY with FlexPHP.
+Change between frameworks when you need.
+Keep It Simple, SOLID and DRY with FlexPHP.

 ## Installation